H. Geoffrey Elwes: Background

+Scouting

 He founded the 1st Colchester Boy Scouts in 1908, having previously been involved in the Boys' Brigade.
 He invented the Scouts Own religious service (known as Guides Own in the Girl Guides), introduced at the Crystal Palace Rally in 1909.
 He and his Colchester Boy Scouts established and ran the St.George's Scout Club in Colchester, which served soldiers and sailors during World War I and continued until around 1930.

 He was on The Boy Scouts Association headquarters staff from 1909 and its committee from its establishment in 1910 until his death in 1936.

 From 1911 to 1926, he was editor of The Boy Scouts Association's Headquarters Gazette (re-named The Scouter in 1922).
 He was prominent in developing schemes for older scouts and former scouts, including the formation of the Scouts Friendly Society in 1914, senior scout proposals, Rovers and Old Scouts, becoming Commissioner for Old Scouts.
 In 1932 he authored The Boy Scouts Association pamphlet, Old Scouts.
 Who they are, How to organize them.
 What they can do?.
 Although a supporter of the Scout Movement, he clashed with The Boy Scouts Association's founder and Chief Scout, Robert Baden-Powell, over religion.
 Elwes was staunch in his Christianity while Baden-Powell was less sectarian in his approach.

 In 1931 he authored The Scouting Spirit.
 Part 1 Jan 1911 to Dec 1914 (C. Arthur Pearson, 1931).
 This book contains extracts from his writings in The Boy Scouts Association Headquarters Gazette under the headings "From the Editor's Chair" and, later, "From the Uncle's Chair".
 There was no Part 2.

 Facing the title page is this: